ContextQuickie/ContextQuickie/README.md

 * 1.10.1/1.10.2
 * 1.11.0

+Remarks:
-Torotise SVN versions 1.8.x and below cannot be used because the JavaHL libraries of this versions don't provide the required APIs.
+* Torotise SVN versions 1.8.x and below cannot be used because the JavaHL libraries of this versions don't provide the required APIs.
+* If you're using a 64bit version of eclipse you also need the 64bit version of Tortoise SVN.
+Same for the 32bit version.
+Mixing architecutres doesn't work.

 # Screenshots
 Compare two files selected in a navigator view with Beyond Compare: